What is a window mullion?

 If you’re really looking to update your old windows, it’s better if you replace the windows entirely.

 The professional you hire to work on your mullioned windows will recommend you the best course of action.
-Generally speaking, replacing the mullions in your window or door will cost you between $200 and $500.
+Generally speaking, replacing windows or door will cost you between $200 and $500.
 A full window replacement, on the other hand, will cost you anywhere from $2,000 to $3,800.
 Of course, the prices vary according to the type of window you want, its wood species, the design, and accessibility.

 Planning for window installations?
 Get the best estimate with us.